Skip to main content

 We have a proud legacy that began in the 1970s, coinciding with the formal recognition of women’s rowing as an intercollegiate sport.
 Since then, we’ve consistently produced strong results at local, national, and international regattas—and we’re only building more momentum.

 We value hard work, team spirit, and the thrill of moving boats fast.
-Through early mornings and uncompromising training we build speed, trust and grit.
+Through early mornings and uncompromising training we build speed, trust, and grit.
 We are close-knit.
 We are proud.
 We are PBC Women’s Sweep.

 Check out our Instagram @pbcwomensweep to see more of what we’re all about.
-Ready to join us on the water?

 Email us at pbcwomensweep@gmail.com with the following information: